 Don’t Use Reusable Bags (Depending on Your Local Store)

-That’s the generally recommended amount of personal space to maintain, but it’s easier said than done, especially in large urban areas.
+Staying six feet part from other people is still the generally recommended amount of personal space to maintain, but it’s easier said than done, especially in large urban areas.
 Just use caution and good judgment—let people leave an aisle before you approach the same shelf—and remember the no-face-touching and frequent-hand-washing rules.

 Limit Use of Public Transportation to Get There (If You Can Avoid It)